davisnw/didactic-defense/SecurityPrinciples/index.markdown

 7. **Good algorithms can be subverted by bad implementations**

-	1. Srategy: Use trusted cryptographic implementations
+	1. Strategy: Use trusted cryptographic implementations

-8. **Consider authentication and authorization**
+8. **Consider authentication, authorization and auditing**

+	1. Consider **Action** authorization
+	2. Consider **Data** authorization
+	3. Consider maintaining "who did what when with which information"

 9. **Consider Pyschology**